bjpchoi/chess-prediction/README.md

 ![20K Results](results/results_20K.png)

-There's also a funny little Simpson-style phenomenon/paradox when it comes to comparing learned player strength with learned player schedule strength; stronger ``schedules" do signal stronger players as seen in the ML coefficients above.
+There's also a funny little Simpson-style phenomenon/paradox when it comes to comparing learned player strength with learned player schedule strength; stronger "schedules" do signal stronger players as seen in the ML coefficients above.

 ![Plot](results/plot.png)